VishHUB1/ForNet/README.md

 # ForNet

-ForNet is a two-stage CNN and ensemble learning system for forest sound classification using MFCC features from the FSMS dataset (2,664 clips from ESC-50 and UrbanSound8K).
-It detects anomalies like gunshots and wood sawing with 95% accuracy, aiding forest surveillance against illegal logging.
+ForNet is a two-stage CNN and ensemble learning system for forest sound classification using MFCC features from the FSMS dataset (2,263 clips from ESC-50 and UrbanSound8K).
+It detects anomalies like gunshots and wood sawing with high accuracy, aiding forest surveillance against illegal logging.

 ## Project Structure